jorgeas80/deps_manager/README.rst

 `docker run --rm deps python /usr/dependency_manager/app/deps_manager.py /usr/dependency_manager/data/sample_input.txt`

-You will see an output like this
+You will see an output like this (TODO)

 .. code-block:: python